-These Guidelines are issued pursuant to section 72(1)(a) of the Act.
-They use the American Medical Association Guides to the Evaluation of Permanent Impairment (Fourth Edition, Third Printing) 1995 ("AMA 4 Guides") as their basis.
-The AMA 4 Guides are used as a source for the assessment of permanent impairment.
-The WorkCover Tasmania Guidelines make significant changes to the AMA 4 Guides to align them with Australian clinical practice and to better suit them to the purposes of the Act.
+These Guidelines have been developed to fulfil that role.
+They use the American Medical Association Guides to the Evaluation of Permanent Impairment, Fourth Edition, Third Printing (1995) (AMA 4 Guides) as their basis.
+The AMA 4 Guides are widely used as an authoritative source for the assessment of permanent impairment.
+However, these MAA Guidelines make significant changes to the AMA 4 Guides to align them with Australian clinical practice and to better suit them to the purposes of the Act.